jasoncodes/activerecord_views/README.markdown

 ## Handling renames/deletions

 ActiveRecordViews tracks database views by their name.
 When an ActiveRecordViews model is renamed or deleted, there is no longer a link between the model and the associated database table.
-This means an orphan view will be left in the database.
+This means an orphan view would be left in the database.

-In order to keep things tidy and to avoid accidentally referencing a stale view, you should remove the view and associated ActiveRecordViews metadata when renaming or deleting a model using ActiveRecordViews.
-This is best done with a database migration (use `rails generate migration`) containing the following:
+ActiveRecordViews will automatically drop deleted views while checking for changes in both production mode when migrations are run and in development mode when code reloads (e.g. refreshing the browser).

+You should avoid dropping views using `DROP VIEW` as this will cause the internal state of ActiveRecordViews to become out of sync.
+If you want to drop an existing view manually you can instead run the following:

 ```ruby
 ActiveRecordViews.drop_view connection, 'account_balances'